-Please refer link: https://www.pgimindiamf.com/statutory-disclosure/sid-kim-sai-related-disclosures
+Please refer www.pgimindiamf.com/statutory-disclosure/sid-kim-sai-related-disclosures for latest updates on Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations

-The Scheme under this Scheme Information Document was approved by the Board of Directors of PGIM India Trustees Private Limited (Trustees to PGIM India Mutual Fund) on May 29, 2020.
+The Scheme under this Scheme Information Document was approved by the Board of Directors of PGIM India Trustees Private Limited (Trustees to PGIM India Mutual Fund).
 The Trustees have ensured that the Scheme approved is a new product offered by PGIM India Mutual Fund and is not a minor modification of its existing schemes.